apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 Use "kbcli [command] --help" for more information about a command.
 ```

 Following the instructions in "1.
-Basic commands for cluster", switch to the Kubernetes local cluster created by the playground by running `export KUBECONFIG=xxx` to start your trip on KubeBlocks and ApeCloud MySQL.
+Basic commands for cluster", switch to the Kubernetes local cluster created by Playground by running `export KUBECONFIG=xxx` to start your trip on KubeBlocks and ApeCloud MySQL.

 > ***Caution:***
 >
 > Running `export KUBECONFIG` is a necessity for using KubeBlocks and ApeCloud MySQL.

-## Run your playground
+## Run Playground

-The playground guide includes three sections, namely [Basic functions](#basic-functions), [Observability](#observability), and [High availability](#high-availability-of-apecloud-mysql).
+The Playground guide includes three sections, namely [Basic functions](#basic-functions), [Observability](#observability), and [High availability](#high-availability-of-apecloud-mysql).
 Refer to [Feature list](../introduction_and_feature_list/feature_list.md) to explore more KubeBlocks features and you can try the full features of KubeBlocks in a standard Kubernetes cluster.

 ### Basic functions